29174 SW Town Center Loop West,

 In all types of Medicare Advantage Plans, you're always covered for urgent and emergency care.
 All of them also have an annual maximum out-of-pocket limit for medical costs.
 If you reach that amount, the plan will pay 100% for the remainder of the year for your Medicare-approved services.
 Medicare Advantage Plans must cover all of the services that Original Medicare covers.
 However, Original Medicare will still cover hospice care, if needed.

-Most Medicare Advantage Plans offer extra coverage, like routine vision, routine hearing, routine dental, and other health and wellness programs.
+Most Medicare Advantage Plans offer additional benefits that Original Medicare doesn't as well as other health and wellness programs.
 Most also include Medicare prescription drug coverage (Part D).

 In addition to your Part B premium, you might have to pay a monthly premium for the Medicare Advantage Plan.